Mind the Gap: Disclosure of Diversity Matters

 Make Your Vote Count

-The count down to the NZ election highlights the importance of making your economic vote as an ethical investor count.
+The countdown to the NZ election highlights the importance of making your economic vote as an ethical investor count.
 For ethical investors and the businesses they vote for by investing in, diversity and inclusion has long been considered as a way to “do well and do good”.
 For example, my PhD (1999) referenced a USA commentator Thomas Shaw quoted in a Time Magazine (1997) article who concluded: “While the government may be the watchdog and, in some cases, may be the impetus, by and large corporate America is adopting diversity for reasons of self-interest: for marketing and public relations and good business purposes.”

 You can exercise your economic vote by encouraging your investment adviser and fund managers to report to you about diversity and inclusion practices.
 To help ensure your money matters you could ask how their investment research and decisions to invest in funds and companies on your behalf is taking account of and seeking to make a positive impact on diversity and inclusion.
 If you also ask about whether and how Māori business principles and practices are being taken into account, you can increase the growing focus on the exciting and impactful potential of this approach.